 The Daly City recycled water expansion project includes a 2.3-mgd expansion of tertiary treated recycled water production at Daly City by constructing a new recycled water treatment facility.
 The project would include recycled water treatment, storage, pumping, and a distribution system to serve irrigation customers within Daly City, Colma, and San Bruno, including cemeteries, parks, schools, and a golf course.
 These irrigation customers currently use private groundwater wells that extract groundwater from the Westside Groundwater Basin or potable water served by California Water Service Company's (Cal Water's) South San Francisco System to irrigate turf and other landscaping.
-Converting these irrigation customers to recycled water would free up potable supplies for other uses.
+Converting these irrigation customers to recycled water would enable other uses of potable supplies.